weitzu-com/tao-te-ching-daily-study/README.md

 - edit agents/openai.yaml to update display metadata
 - add notes under references/ for stable interpretation rules
 - package as skill.zip when ready to publish

+When prior progress is not visible, say briefly:
+"Based on the visible conversation, I will restart from chapter 1."
+Then continue immediately.